Second Wave Of Prospects May Hold Key To Royals Success

 But that doesn’t mean that the organization isn’t feeling a sense of urgency.
 Patience only lasts so long.

-"I feel like April-May-June are as important a three-month span as there has been in recent Kansas City baseball history," Picollo said.
-"It's not just if they make the big league team.
-If they are in the minors, the Royals can't afford for them to get off to slow starts.
+“I feel like April-May-June are as important a three-month span as there has been in recent Kansas City baseball history,” Picollo said.
+“It’s not just if they make the big league team.
+If they are in the minors, the Royals can’t afford for them to get off to slow starts.
 If they get off to good starts at Double-A/Triple-A levels, then the timetables get quicker.
-That's where these three months are a defining three months for us.
-If they get off to slow starts, the timetable gets pushed back."
+That’s where these three months are a defining three months for us.
+If they get off to slow starts, the timetable pushes back."

 Changing The Attitude

 While the Royals’ front office has been attempting to rebuild the farm system, they’ve also been trying to rebuild the team’s reputation.
 When Moore’s staff first arrived, they found that some of the best amateur players from around the Kansas City area made it clear to Royals scouts that they didn’t want to be drafted by the hometown club.
 When pitching prospects Daniel Cortes and Danny Gutierrez were traded away, they both publicly expressed their relief to no longer be Royals.